10-Month-Old Developmental Milestones

 Baby Development Milestones

-One of the paradoxes of your baby’s development at 10 months is that while he’s eager to become more mobile and independent, he may also be cautious about straying too far from you and may even cry when you’re out of sight.
-Read on to learn more about what your 10-month-old baby may be experiencing this month, including the development milestones he may reach around this time.
+One of the paradoxes of your baby’s development at 10 months is that while they’re eager to become more mobile and independent, they may also be cautious about straying too far from you and may even cry when you’re out of sight.
+Read on to learn more about what your 10-month-old baby may be experiencing this month, including the developmental milestones they may reach around this time.

 Growth and Physical Development: Steady Gains

-Don’t get too attached to your favorite baby clothes!
-Your 10-month-old baby will likely continue to grow rapidly this month as he makes his way toward nearly tripling his birth weight by his first birthday.
-All babies grow at their own pace, and there’s no single growth standard for a baby.
-Instead, during your baby’s regular checkups, the healthcare provider will chart your baby’s weight, length, and head circumference to make sure he’s on track for healthy development.
-You can read more about how baby growth charts are used here.
+Don’t get too attached to your favourite baby clothes!
+Your 10-month-old baby will likely continue to grow rapidly this month as they make their way toward nearly tripling their birth weight by their first birthday.
+All babies grow at their own pace, and there’s no single average weight or growth standard for a 10-month-old baby.
+Instead, during your baby’s regular checkups, the healthcare provider will use baby growth charts to track your baby’s weight, length, and head circumference to make sure your 10-month-old is on track for healthy development.

 Movement: Up, Up, and Away!

-You might have noticed that when your baby is awake, he’s moving nonstop.
-If he’s on his tummy he’ll arch his back to look around; if he’s on his back he’ll grab his toes.
-At other times, he may be rolling over or rocking on his hands and knees.
-All of these movements strengthen his muscles, improve his coordination, and teach him what his various body parts can do.
+You might have noticed that when your baby is awake, they’re moving nonstop.
+If they’re on their tummy they’ll arch their back to look around; if they’re on their back they’ll grab their toes.
+At other times, your baby may be rolling over or rocking on their hands and knees.
+All these movements strengthen their muscles, improve their coordination, and teach them what their various body parts can do.

-Each baby is different, but around this time your baby could be trying to pull himself up to stand.
-Seeing everyone else walking makes him eager to follow suit!
-Once he stands, he might worry that he won’t be able to sit down again, which is a little trickier.
-If you sense he's having trouble, show him how you bend your knees to return to the floor and he might be able to copy you.
+Each baby is different, but around this time your baby could be trying to pull themselves up to stand.
+Seeing everyone else walking makes them eager to follow suit!
+Once they stand, they might worry that they won’t be able to sit down again, which is a little trickier.
+If you sense they’re having trouble, show them how you bend your knees to return to the floor and they might be able to copy you.

-Once your baby can stand more confidently, he might take a few tentative steps while holding onto furniture.
+Once your baby can stand more confidently, they might take a few tentative steps while holding onto furniture.
 This is known as “cruising.”
-Soon, he’ll try taking a few cautious steps without holding onto anything.
-This might end in him dropping to the floor, but he’ll grow more skilled with each try.
+Soon, they’ll try taking a few cautious steps without holding onto anything.
+This might end in them dropping to the floor, but they’ll grow more skilled with each try.

-After months and months of tummy time and all those movements designed to strengthen his muscles in preparation for walking, you might be surprised at how quickly things progress now.
-Once he takes those tentative first steps, it may only be a few more days before your baby is walking with confidence.
-What a miracle!
+After months and months of tummy time and all those movements designed to strengthen their muscles in preparation for walking, you might be surprised at how quickly things progress now.
+Once they take those tentative first steps to start walking, it may only be a few more days before your baby is walking with confidence.

 related baby tool